apache/calcite/doc/HOWTO.md

 ```
 To: general@incubator.apache.org
-Subject: [VOTE] Release Apache Optiq X.Y.Z (incubating)
+Subject: [VOTE] Release Apache Calcite X.Y.Z (incubating)

 Hi all,

-The Optiq community has voted on and approved a proposal to release
+The Calcite community has voted on and approved a proposal to release
-Apache Optiq X.Y.Z (incubating).
+Apache Calcite X.Y.Z (incubating).

 Pursuant to the Releases section of the Incubation Policy and with
 the endorsement of NNN of our mentors we would now like to request